Beccy Cole: Personal life

 During the mid-1990s, Cole and Gina Jeffreys were flatmates, while Mick Albeck and Rod McCormack were also flatmates.
 Cole was married to Albeck for one-and-a-half years (1998–99), writing songs as Rebecca Diane Albeck.
-The couple have a son.
+The couple have a son, Ricky, who is now a singer-songwriter in his own right.
 Not long after he was born, Jeffreys and McCormack married each other.
 Cole's second album, Wild at Heart, dealt with her divorce; the track "Lazy Bones" was written about Albeck and their short marriage.
 According to Albeck, "it was tough sometimes when we were touring together, living together, bringing up the baby together and having to be on stage together at night.
 I guess I decided I didn't want the relationship anymore.
 That was pretty tough for Bec at the time".

 By August 2004, Cole was living in the Central Coast region with other country musicians nearby including Kasey Chambers, Jeffreys and McCormack, Lyn Bowtell and Adam Harvey: the artists call the local area, Hillbilly Heaven.
 Albeck, Bowtell, Jeffreys and McCormack have assisted Cole on her albums.
 As of April 2012, Cole lived in Copacabana, New South Wales.
 In July of that year, she revealed that she is a lesbian on the ABC-TV series Australian Story.
 In October 2013, Cole was the inaugural ambassador for the Adelaide-based Feast Festival, and in the following month, she presented her show The Queer of Country.
 She explained to Suzie Keen of InDaily that "I was concerned that there may be a lack of understanding towards my sexuality.
 How wrong I was.
 What Australians appreciate more than anything is honesty."

 By April 2015, Cole was living in Adelaide with her domestic partner, Libby O'Donovan, a cabaret singer.
 She published her autobiography, Poster Girl, in the previous month.
 Cole and O'Donovan were married on 2 February 2018 with fellow country musician Tania Kernaghan officiating.
 The civil ceremony was attended by Adam Harvey, Gina Jeffreys, Kasey Chambers, Lyn Bowtell, Chris E. Thomas, Bec Willis, Kym Warner, Trev Warner and Gina Timms.
-It was announced on Cole's Facebook page on 5 February 2022 that her marriage to O’Donovan had ended.
+It was announced on Cole's Facebook page on 5 February 2022 that her marriage to O'Donovan had ended.